 Whether washed by hand or washed in a dishwasher, bottles and other feeding equipment needs to be thoroughly disassembled: caps removed, nipples removed from caps, sealing rings removed, valves removed, etc. Anywhere that milk or formula can get trapped behind or under is a place where pathogens can thrive.

 If using a dishwasher, each piece should be thoroughly rinsed under running water before being loaded.
 Small pieces should be placed in a closed-top basket or mesh laundry bag so they don’t wind up in the dishwasher filter, nestled against a reconstituted raisin.
 The dishwasher should be on a hot water cycle; that may be enough to kill germs on its own, but most products can safely withstand a dishwasher sanitation cycle as well.
 Before washing at all, parents should verify that the bottles are dishwasher safe.

 “You don’t need to sterilize the bottles over and over again.
-For the first month or two, yes, but then as time goes on, you don’t need to do it,” explains Elizabeth Murray, M.D., a pediatric emergency physician.
-“That said, if the baby develops thrush, you have to make sure that you definitely sterilize the nipples and pacifiers after every use if the baby has thrush until it goes away.
+For the first month or two, yes, but then as time goes on, you don’t need to do it,” explains Elizabeth Murray, MD, a pediatric emergency physician.
+“That said, if the baby develops thrush, you have to make sure that you definitely sterilize the nipples and pacifiers after every use until it goes away.
 Sometimes soap and water aren’t enough to get rid of all the yeast.”

 - Disassemble the bottle and nipple completely.

 - Washing with good soap and hot water is sufficient to kill more germs.

 - Use a dedicated bottle brush and drying mat — and don’t forget to regularly wash and dry them.